syntevo/syntevo.github.io/SmartSVN/Latest/Revision-Graph.md

 not *all* directories and files will be shows, but only those which are part of the directory for which the Revision Graph had been invoked

+## Possible problems and solutions

+#### Error "<...> is not beyond cache root <...>"

+This error may show up if the [Log Cache](Log-Cache.md) has been limited to a sub-directory of the repository and for building the Revision Graph some Log-data outside of this directory is required.
+To resolve the problem, open **Project|Manage Log Caches**, delete the corresponding cache and re-invoke the Revision Graph.
+Now, when asked for the Log Cache remote location, select **Create cache for whole repository at**.